-- If an apprentice received a full refund of tuition charges and the balance of funds were not disbursed to the apprentice, all funds must be returned to WSAC and the apprentice's record must be updated to show as not enrolled for that payment period. - o If an apprentice received a partial refund, and the WCG was proportionally decreased to a revised enrollment level, the enrollment status must also be updated (e.g., the apprentice's original disbursement was based on a 2000 hour per year program and the enrollment status was reported as full-time but they later changed to a 1000 hour program which is considered a half time program). - Later, if a refund is applied that adjusts the apprentice's awards to half-time, they would be reported as half-time.
-The WCG for the term and enrollment status must be updated to show half-time enrollment and the appropriate amount of WCG award.
+• If an apprentice received a full refund of tuition charges and the balance of funds were not disbursed to the apprentice, all funds must be returned to WSAC, and the apprentice's record must be updated to show as "not enrolled" for that payment period.
+All Quarters of Eligibility Used (QEU) will be restored.

+- If an apprentice received a partial refund, and the WCG-A was proportionally decreased to a revised enrollment level, the enrollment status must also be updated (e.g., the apprentice's original disbursement was based on a 2000 hour per year program and the enrollment status was reported as full-time, but they later changed to a 1000 hour program which is considered a half-time program). - Later, if a refund is applied that adjusts the apprentice's awards to half-time, they would be reported as half-time.
+The WCG-A for the term and enrollment status must be updated to show half-time enrollment and the appropriate amount of WCG-A award.